jpmondet/transintentlation/README.md

 ```

-### Only the commands needed to delete the extra config :
+### Print only the commands needed to delete the extra config

 ```python
 from transintentlation import Translate